Light of the Pacific/Issue 51/Text

 SAGAMIHARA[edit]

-Dick Hatch, now in Vietnam, re- ports that the little Tokyo suburb of Sagamihara, which was in danger of losing its Assembly, held a spe- cial daytime fireside for four seekers.
-They read Dick's latest letter in which he said he hoped there would soon be many new be- lievers in Sagamihara.
-Immediately upon completion of the translation one of the seekers declared, where- upon two others followed her lead.
+Dick Hatch, now in Vietnam, reports that the little Tokyo suburb of Sagamihara, which was in danger of losing its Assembly, held a special daytime fireside for four seekers.
+They read Dick’s latest letter in which he said he hoped there would soon be many new believers in Sagamihara.
+Immediately upon completion of the translation one of the seekers declared, whereupon two others followed her lead.
 The LSA is now assured.

 MICRONESIA[edit]

-NEW ARRIVAL Mr. and Mrs. Jack Spock (Cheryl) of the Kamuela JD are the proud
+Mr. and Mrs. Jack Spock (Cheryl) of the Kamuela JD are the proud parents of a baby boy born on December 3, 1969.

 RESERVATIONS[edit]

-For Baha'is travelling to Ha- waii or making stopovers here, may we suggest that they make their own hotel reservations through a travel agency well in advance of their arrival.
+For Bahá’ís travelling to Hawaii or making stopovers here, may we suggest that they make their own hotel reservations through a travel agency well in advance of their arrival.

-In spite of the many hotels in Hawaii, there are times when rooms are ata premium --- especially moderately-priced rooms.
-If any- one wishes a local believer to make reservations, please let us know at least a month in advance and be specific as to price limi- tations as many of the hotels are very expensive.
+In spite of the many hotels in Hawaii, there are times when rooms are at a premium --- especially moderately-priced rooms.
+If anyone wishes a local believer to make reservations, please let us know at least a month in advance and be specific as to price limitations as many of the hotels are very expensive.

 REQUEST FROM DALE ENG[edit]

-"BESEECH PRAYERS EFFORTS FROM ALL HAWALIAN FRIENDS..ALSO TYSHON TONI
+“BESEECH PRAYERS EFFORTS FROM ALL HAWAIIAN FRIENDS..ALSO TYSHON TONI SEND LOVE REQUEST PRAYERS YOURS DALE

-and now with the U.S. Baha'i Public Information Department, spoke at a well-attended meeting in Paia, Maui.
-There were nearly forty non- Baha'is on hand, and two declara- tions were accepted following Col. Pelle's stimulating presentation.
+Col. Tony Pelle, USAF (ret.) and now with the U.S. Bahá’í Public Information Department, spoke at a well-attended meeting in Paia, Maui.
+There were nearly forty non-Bahá’ís on hand, and two declarations were accepted following Col. Pelle’s stimulating presentation.

 NEW EDITION[edit]

-The newly revised edition of Baha'u'llah and the New Era should. be out in a few weeks, according to the U.S. NSA, which will advise us of the date.
+The newly revised edition of Bahá’u’lláh and the New Era should be out in a few weeks, according to the U.S. NSA, which will advise us of the date.

 The Universal House of Justice itself has provided or indicated most of the revision and updating of this most valuable publication.

-LOCAL ASSEMBLIES, GROUPS AND NA-
+LOCAL ASSEMBLIES, GROUPS AND NATIONAL COMMITTEES:[edit]

 Annual reports are due on March 31, with cut-off date being March 20, 1969.
 These reports should be in hands of the NSA not later than March 31, so they may be used in compiling the National Assembly’s annual report.
 Please kokua::

-and arranging the archives materi- al. Anyone interested, please con- tact Miss Catharine Nourse at 941- 2475, anytime after 12:30 noon.
+The Archives Committee is in great need of help in organizing and arranging the archives material.
+Anyone interested, please contact Miss Catharine Nourse at 941-2475, anytime after 12:30 noon.

 NUGGETS[edit]

-"The child must not be oppressed or censured because it is under - devloped ; it must be patiently trained."
-Promulgation of Universal Peace, II, p.
-175
+“The child must not be oppressed or censured because it is under- developed; it must be patiently trained.”

-(This article is a reprint from U.S. National Baha'i Review, July,
+(This article is a reprint from U.S. National Bahá’í Review, July, 1969.
+It will be concluded in our next issue.)

 COMING EVENTS[edit]